sisihagen/webroot/content/en/blog/distracting-from-war-with-climate-and-migration.md

 cover: "society"
 ---

-It is time to take stock: what are the real threats to Europe and the world?
-For when the world changes rapidly, it is very difficult to see the important thing that calls into question the existence of the world and how the old bonds and relationships, commitments and promises slip out of our hands.
+It is time to think: what are the real threats to Europe and the world?
+The world changes rapidly, it is very difficult to see the important thing that calls into question the existence of the world and how the old bonds and relationships, commitments and promises slip out of our hands.

 Perhaps the most important problems are environmental problems, as environmental activists say, the overpopulation of the planet or greenhouse gas emissions.
 We cannot deny the obvious: the state of the environment is worrying, but it can hardly be changed by speeches at the UN or the ban on transatlantic flights.

 {{< youtube "kSeROYz-IG8" >}}

 Perhaps the most important problem is the spread of terrorism, because for the first time in history we have seen the emergence of entire terrorist "states" and an unprecedented increase in extremist groups that have become a factor in big politics.
-Are.
 But with the right skills, this is a solvable problem.

-Perhaps the most important issues are migration, where tens of thousands of migrants from North Africa and the Middle East, with a dark past and no one knows who they are, have gone into hiding in Europe.
+Perhaps the most important issues are migration, where tens of thousands of migrants from North Africa and the Middle East.
 But, in principle, Europe has digested major invasions.
 The migratory flows cover up the real problems, wars, environmental damage, economic boycotts, sanctions and the rampage of Western states.

 {{< youtube "Pc3SWj-hjTE" >}}